YashdalfTheGray/cluster-cleanup/README.md

 const events = clusterCleanup.eventEmitter;

 async () => {
-  const events = clusterCleanup.deleteClusterAndResources('default');
+  const deletedResources = clusterCleanup.deleteClusterAndResources('default');

   events.on(ClusterCleanupEvents.error, (e) => console.error(e));
+  events.on(ClusterCleanupEvents.done, () => console.log('Done'));
 };
 ```

-The `ClusterCleanup` constructor takes the standard AWS SDK for Node.js options object.The constructor, optionally, can also take initialized clients for ECS and CloudFormation if you don't want `ClusterCleanup` to create new clients.
+The `ClusterCleanup` constructor takes the standard AWS SDK for Node.js options object.
+The constructor, optionally, can also take initialized clients for ECS and CloudFormation if you don't want `ClusterCleanup` to create new clients.

-The `deleteClusterAndResources` function can be provided a stack name as well as a verbose option.
+The `deleteClusterAndResources` function can be provided a stack name (2nd argument) as well as a verbose option as a number (3rd argument).
 Additionally, it take an object with the following properties as the last argument,

 - a property called `waiterTimeoutMs` which is the timeout in milliseconds for the AWS SDK waiter to wait for the CloudFormation stack to be deleted, defaults to 10 minutes
 - a property called `waiterPollMinDelayMs` which is the minimum delay in milliseconds between each run of `cloudformation::describeStacks` with the stack being deleted, defaults to 30 seconds